Tell ej-Judeideh: Description of site

+At the foot of the mound, an ancient site (called the Horvat tabaq) was also discovered.
+Under the residential buildings hiding complexes dating to the Bar Kokhba revolt were curved.
+These complexes are based on ancient facilities used by the inhabitants of the Roman city.
+The facilities include storehouses, mikveh, bell caves, cisterns and columbarium facilities.
+The Jewish village that existed in this place was probably destroyed with the failure of the Bar Kochba revolt.
+On the slope, in the area between the head of Tel Goded and the ruins of Hurvat Tabaq, burial caves from the biblical period, from the Hellenistic and the early Roman periods were located.

 Bliss and Macalister who excavated the site in 1900 counted 24 towers that projected inward from the inward face of the wall.
 Two towers flanked each of the four gates for a total of 8 towers.
 The remaining 16 other towers were, in the words of Bliss, "mere buttresses of solid masonry."
-It is to be noted that in N. Na'aman's reconstruction of Sennacherib's letter describing his military exploits in Palestine, the Philistine city of Gath is mentioned as being "surrounded with great towers," and which city "stood out on a ridge."
+In N. Na'aman's reconstruction of Sennacherib's letter describing his military exploits to suppress the rebellion by Hezekiah, king of Judah.
+Furthermore the Philistine city of Gath is mentioned in it as being "surrounded with great towers," and which city "stood out on a ridge."

 The entire enclosed area of the hill comprises about 58 dunum and stretches to approximately 580 m in length.

 Archaeological finds

-Excavations at the site revealed three major levels in the sub-strata: the first and earliest being a Canaanite level (Middle Bronze); the second being Israelite (Iron II); and the third being Hellenistic-Roman.
+Excavations at the site revealed three major levels in the sub-strata: the first and earliest being a Canaanite level (Middle Bronze Age); the second being Israelite (Iron II); and the third being Hellenistic-Roman.

 Other finds discovered on the site include 37 jar handles with the sealed impression of le-melekh (= "for the king"), dating to the early Israelite period.
 One seal stamped on a jar handle reads in the Paleo-Hebrew script: הושע צפן = Hošeaʻ Ṣefan; the first name Hošeaʻ written above and the second name Ṣefan written below, separated by a double horizontal line.
 Another private stamp impressed in Paleo-Hebrew characters shows the name Menaḥem Lebanah (מנחם לבנה).
 These artefacts were initially kept at the Imperial Museum of Antiquities in Jerusalem, but, later, casts would be made of the originals and the originals sent to Istanbul, at the behest of the Ottoman authority, with only the casts remaining in Jerusalem.
 Today, they are at the Istanbul Archaeology Museums.

 C. Clermont-Ganneau's discovery of the location of the biblical Gezer at Tell el-Jezer led to the cessation of archaeological work at Tell ej-Judeideh for one season, as the newly discovered site was given preferred treatment, and had already begun to yield important archaeological finds.